Audiologist

 Hi, I just got my new hearing aids and there's a crackling sound so if its said its done with reshelling I shouldn't face any problem such like crackling sound right? n why would reshelling seems to have a crack on device?

-Asked by Jn about 10 years ago
+Asked by Jn over 10 years ago

 Perhaps the audiologist thought you just said a "cracking"....